-But if you face that pain, embrace that pain, then allow yourself to let go of that pain, you will heal.
+But if you can face that pain, embrace that pain, then allow yourself to let go of that pain, you will heal.

 Give yourself time.
 Give yourself permission to be a little selfish and self-absorbed for a while.
 All of that is okay.

-If you need help along the way, get it.
-Better to get the help you need than to stay stuck in a life you hate.
+It’s far better to get the help you need than to stay stuck in a life you hate.